Get The Facts About Joint Pain

 Causes and Symptoms Associated With Joints

-Redness and warmth of the skin can occur at the joint or surround the joint area.
-The skin may feel warm to the touch, or the joint may have a burning sensation felt from inside the skin.
-This is usually associated with inflammation.
+Redness and warmth of the skin may occur at or around the joint area.
+The skin might feel warm to the touch, or the joint may produce a burning sensation felt internally, often linked to inflammation.

-Stiffness of the joint happens when the motion of the joint is restricted.
-When you can't fully extend the joint without acute pain, it is usually referred to as stiffness.
-Stiffness is the most common and aggravating symptom of joint pain.
+Stiffness in a joint happens when its motion is restricted.
+Difficulty in fully extending the joint without pain is commonly referred to as stiffness, which is one of the most aggravating symptoms of joint issues.

 Joint Pain and Daily Life